Talking Health Tech: How AI is Transforming Acute Care Documentation

 As a clinician, that's why you went to school for 10 years.
 That's like us having to explain why and how we do long division.
 So there's a huge potential for AI to take the decision and the diagnosis that the doctor's already made, and help explain their thinking based on all of the clinical and billing guidelines.

 Peter Birch: How do you approach the issue of CIO and CTO looking at inputs trying to save time, improve efficiency, do more with less?
 Particularly in the acute care side, you know, quality and accuracy of information is paramount.
 We're in health care.
 We can't make any mistakes.
 What kind of safeguards are in place?
-How do you approach the need for innovating quickly, but doing things safely?

 Second, on a much more granular level is thinking about those exact LLM AI guardrails.
 You can imagine thousands of tests that you run iteratively every time you change a prompt, every time you change an agent to make sure that it's only capturing procedures that were mentioned in the room or changing a doctor's disposition.
 We put in pretty robust guardrails so you can track this actually on an agent by agent, encounter by encounter basis, and actively review them to have human quality review of these charts.